-Applicants who attend a home school or a non-accredited high school should submit the following materials, along with a completed application, for admission consideration: Official SAT or ACT score; Official transcripts from any conventional public/private high school or colleges attended; a copy of the current Declaration of Intent to Home School form as filed with the local Board of Education, a transcript detailing courses taken or in process, grades achieved, and year taken; and a signed and notarized copy of the Affirmation Statement available on the university's webpage.
+Applicants who attend a home school or a non-accredited high school should submit the following materials, along with a completed application, for admission consideration: Official SAT, ACT or Accuplacer (University College) score; Official transcripts from any conventional public/private high school or colleges attended; a copy of the current Declaration of Intent to Home School form as filed with the local Board of Education, a transcript detailing courses taken or in process, grades achieved, and year taken; and submission of a portfolio of work and/or other evidence.
+More information is available on the university's webpage.